 Monthly Planning and Review

 As the year divides into twelve months, your month becomes the new horizon.
 Because there are only thirty days in a month, there’s enough space to do a lot, but also enough space to do nothing.
-So you must be very careful with your months, as they have a tendency to slip between your fingers and fly away.
+So you must be very careful with your months, as they tend to slip between your fingers and fly away.

 Your monthly planning will involve scheduling all the complicated, challenging, and uncomfortable issues at the beginning of the month.
 You must set your priorities first, and your execution must be massive.
 So there’s an element of obsessive prioritization and also of deliberate consistency.
 Discipline in the context of the month is critical.

-A lot of the time, we fall into the trap of leaving our monthly goals for the last two weeks of the month.
+Often, we fall into the trap of leaving our monthly goals for the last two weeks of the month.
 Sometimes that’s okay.
-Sometimes it’s necessary because of the circumstances.
+Sometimes it’s necessary because of specific circumstances.
 But being disciplined enough to realize that you are getting behind in your monthly goals is a skill you have to develop quickly.

-As you will see below, you have your weekly plan and tracking to observe your monthly progress, but much like in the yearly time-frame, you need to keep a very close eye on your monthly goals and their progress.
-Remember that your annual trend builds up from your monthly trends, so you need to work on those relentlessly, and do your best to not let them fall behind.
-When they do, which they will, you need to push yourself to get back on track.
+As you will see below, you have your weekly plan and tracking to observe your monthly progress, but much like in the yearly time frame, you need to keep a very close eye on your monthly goals and their progress.
+Remember that your annual trend builds up from your monthly trends, so you need to work on those relentlessly and do your best not to let them fall behind.
+When they do, you need to push yourself to get back on track.

 Weekly Planning and Review

-It’s bad because even if you let just two days go by with no action, you almost feel like the week is over; like it doesn’t matter anymore.
+It’s bad because even if you let two days go by with no action, you almost feel like the week is over and nothing you do matters anymore.
 You might say, “Okay, I’ll just wait for Monday and try this thing again.”

-On the other hand, it’s good because it keeps you motivated; it keeps you on your toes.
+On the other hand, it’s good because there’s a sense of urgency that keeps you motivated; it keeps you on your toes.

-During your weekly plan, you will need to take your monthly plans and divide them into actionable steps for that week.
-Much like how within the month we tried to push most of the important stuff to first place, during your weekly plan, you will assign the critical items to the first two or three days of the week.
+You will need to take your monthly plans and divide them into actionable steps for that week during your weekly plan.
+Much like how within the month, we tried to push most of the important stuff to first place, during your weekly plan, you will assign the critical items to the first two or three days of the week.